fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ```
 ### Task 4: Run and validate locally

-- From the WeatherMcpServer folder:
+From the `WeatherMcpServer` folder:
 ```bash
 dotnet run
 ```
-- This will start the server and listen for incoming requests on standard input/output.
+This starts the server and listens for incoming requests on standard input/output.

-### Task 4: Connect to an MCP host
+### Task 5: Connect to an MCP host

 Option A: Visual Studio Code (GitHub Copilot Chat)
 - Follow the VS Code MCP [guide:](https://code.visualstudio.com/docs/copilot/customization/mcp-servers#_use-mcp-tools-in-agent-mode)
 - Add a server entry that invokes:
-  - command: dotnet
+    - command: `dotnet`
-  - args: ["run", "--project", "<absolute-path-to>/WeatherMcpServer/WeatherMcpServer.csproj"]
+    - args: `["run", "--project", "PATH_TO_YOUR_PROJECT"]`
-  - transport: stdio
+    - transport: `stdio`
 - Reload VS Code.
-In Copilot Chat, use /tools to see your server and try:
+In Copilot Chat, use `/tools` to see your server and try:
-  - get_forecast with latitude/longitude
+    - `get_forecast` with latitude/longitude
-  - get_alerts with latitude/longitude
+    - `get_alerts` with a two-letter state (e.g., WA)

 Option B: Claude Desktop
 - Follow the Claude MCP config [guide:](https://modelcontextprotocol.io/quickstart/server#testing-your-server-with-claude-for-desktop-5)

-### Task 5: Use MCP Inspector for testing and debugging Model Context Protocol servers
+### Task 6: Use MCP Inspector for testing and debugging Model Context Protocol servers

 The [MCP Inspector](https://modelcontextprotocol.io/legacy/tools/inspector) is an interactive developer tool for testing and debugging MCP servers.
 It lets you start/attach servers, call tools with JSON inputs, inspect requests/responses, and view logs.

-1) Prerequisites
+1. Prerequisites
     - Node.js 18+ installed
-- Your WeatherMcpServer builds and runs locally
+    - Your `WeatherMcpServer` builds and runs locally

-2) Start the Inspector
+2. Start the Inspector
 ```bash
 npx @modelcontextprotocol/inspector
 ```
-- The Inspector opens in your browser (or prints a local URL).
+The Inspector opens in your browser (or prints a local URL).
 Keep the terminal open.

-3) Configure a server via the UI
+3. Configure a server via the UI
      - In the Inspector, add the MCP server
-- Choose “Stdio”
+     - Choose `Stdio`
-- Command: dotnet
+     - Command: `dotnet`
      - Args:
-  - run
+         - `run`
-  - --project
+         - `--project`
-  - <absolute-path-to>\WeatherMcpServer\WeatherMcpServer.csproj
+         - `ABSOLUTE_PATH\\WeatherMcpServer\\WeatherMcpServer.csproj`
      - Use the UI to:
-  - List tools (get_forecast, get_alerts)
+         - List tools (`get_forecast`, `get_alerts`)
          - Invoke a tool and provide JSON input, for example:
-    - get_alerts: { "state": "WA" }
+             - `get_alerts`: `{ "state": "WA" }`
-    - get_forecast: { "latitude": 47.6062, "longitude": -122.3321 }
+             - `get_forecast`: `{ "latitude": 47.6062, "longitude": -122.3321 }`

 ## Success Criteria

 - ✅ A .NET MCP server runs locally over stdio.
-- ✅ The server lists two tools: get_forecast and get_alerts.
+- ✅ The server lists two tools: `get_forecast` and `get_alerts`.
-- ✅ Invoking get_forecast returns current temperature (or basic forecast info) for given lat/lon.
+- ✅ Invoking `get_forecast` returns current temperature (or basic forecast info) for the given latitude/longitude.
-- ✅ Invoking get_alerts returns zero or more active alerts near the given lat/lon.
+- ✅ Invoking `get_alerts` returns zero or more active alerts for the specified US state.
 - ✅ Tools are visible and callable from your chosen MCP host (VS Code Copilot Chat or Claude Desktop).
-- ✅ Validated with MCP Inspector: server connects via stdio, tools (get_forecast, get_alerts) invoke successfully, and requests/responses are visible without schema errors.
+- ✅ Validated with MCP Inspector: server connects via stdio, tools (`get_forecast`, `get_alerts`) invoke successfully, and requests/responses are visible without schema errors.
-- ✅ User gets a response to the prompt "Get the weather in Sacramento" when using the MCP tools in VS Code Copilot Chat or Claude Desktop.
+- ✅ The user gets a response to the prompt "Get the weather in Sacramento" when using the MCP tools in VS Code Copilot Chat or Claude Desktop.

 ## Learning Resources